KDZU-antisocial/kdzu-assets-worker/README.md

 **In summary:**
 This worker acts as a simple static file server, delivering files stored in your R2 bucket.

+## Deploying with a Github Action

+This repo is deployed to Cloudflare when `dev` is merged into the `main` branch.
+The default branch is set to `dev`.

 ## Features

 - Serves static assets (JS, CSS, SVG, etc.) from R2 storage